Searmonix/ElMercaderLTDAV4/README.md

 # ElMercaderLTDAV4
 Reto 4 Universidad Sergio Arboleda
-// The 'dev' branch is unusable, resort to the 'main' branch

 ## Local Development Environment
 This application is interpreted on Ubuntu 22.04 LTS using Docker (v 24.0.5)